Late-time ensembles of quantum states in quantum chaotic systems: Ensembles emerging from chaotic Hamiltonian dynamics

-which has been widely used as a canonical model of strongly chaotic dynamics~\cite{2011PRL_banulscirachastings,2013PRL_Huseentanglementgrowth,2019PRX_lanczos,2024PRX_quantifyingchaos}.
-Here $\hat{X}_j, \hat{Y}_j, \hat{Z}_j$ denote the Pauli spin matrices, $g$ is the transverse field, and $h$ is the longitudinal field.
+which has been widely studied as a canonical model of strongly chaotic dynamics~\cite{2011PRL_banulscirachastings,2013PRL_Huseentanglementgrowth,2019PRX_lanczos,2024PRX_quantifyingchaos}.
+Here $\hat{X}_j, \hat{Y}_j, \hat{Z}_j$ denote the Pauli matrices, $g$ is the transverse field, and $h$ is the longitudinal field.
 The Hamiltonian (\ref{eq:Ham}) also has multiple point symmetries, which we explicitly break.
 In particular, we use open boundary conditions to break translation symmetry, and we include boundary fields $h_{1}=\hat{Z}_1/4$ and $h_{L}=-\hat{Z}_L/4$ to break inversion symmetry.
-Of special interest in this work are the model parameters $(g,h) = (1.05,0.35)$, which we have identified as the `most chaotic' parameters in terms of eigenstate randomness~\cite{2024PRX_quantifyingchaos}, and are also close to the values used in many other works~\cite{2011PRL_banulscirachastings,2019PRX_lanczos}.
+Of special interest in this work are the model parameters $(g,h) = (1.1,0.35)$, which we have identified as the `most chaotic' parameters in terms of eigenstate randomness~\cite{2024PRX_quantifyingchaos}, and are also close to the values used in many other works~\cite{2011PRL_banulscirachastings,2019PRX_lanczos}.

-To obtain the late-time ensemble, we first evolve the initial state $|\Psi_0\rangle$ (defined below) for long times $t \gg 1$ until the EE thermalizes.
+To obtain the late-time ensemble, we first evolve the initial state $|\Psi_0\rangle$ (defined below) for long times $t_{\rm eq} \gg 1$ until the EE equilibrates.
 As before, we define the thermalization time as the time in which the average EE reaches its late-time value (within one standard devition of the EE at late times).
-For all the system sizes $10 \le L \le 16 $ and initial conditions considered in this work, we find that $t=200$ is sufficient for the EE to thermalize.
-After thermalization, we draw 1000 states separated by timesteps $\Delta t = 0.1$.
+For all the system sizes $10 \le L \le 16 $ and initial conditions considered in this work, we find that $t_{\rm eq}=200$ is sufficient for the EE to equilibrate.
+After equilibration, we draw late-time quantum states from a broad temporal window of size $\Delta t = 100$.
+As in the U(1) case discussed in Sec.~\ref{sec:U(1)}, we sample quantum states {uniformly} within this window, possibly allowing for correlations between the reduced density matrix of subsequent samples.
+However, we find that these sample-to-sample correlations become negligible in ${\cal O}(1)$ timescales, thus EE datapoints can be assumed to be effectively uncorrelated (see Appendix~\ref{App:sampletosample}).